seaboyz/You-Dont-Know-JS/scope-closures/apA.md

 TDZ comes from `const`, actually.

 During early ES6 development work, TC39 had to decide whether `const` (and `let`) were going to hoist to the top of their blocks.
-They decided these declarations would hoist, similar to how `var` does.
+They decided these ***declarations would hoist***, similar to how `var` does.
 Had that not been the case, I think some of the fear was confusion with mid-scope shadowing, such as:

 ```js
 let greeting = "Hi!";